VisualComposer/elementBoilerplate/README.md

 # VCWB Elements API

-## What is element
+## What is an element
-Element is the independent part of the system which represents html based block with ability to output media and dynamic content.
+The element is the independent part of the system which represents HTML based block with the ability to output media and dynamic content.

 ## How does it work?
 The editor works with elements as React components.
 These components must be built with webpack and enqueued by API.